3.2.1 General information regarding notifications

 Missions should notify the Protocol Department within a week of the arrival of staff members by using the notification form.
-Notification should include also family members and private servants (if any).
-Two copies of a valid passport and two photos of each person should be attached.
+The notification should include accompanying family members and private servants (if any).
+Two copies of a valid passport and two photos of each person (for ID cards) should be attached.

-For Missions covering Sweden from another country, please note that notification is only necessary for the head of mission, military attachés, police attachés and long-term chargé d’affaires (see chapter 5.6).
+For missions covering Sweden from another country, please note that notification is only necessary for the head of mission, military attachés, police attachés and long-term chargé d’affaires (see chapter 5.6).

 - Must be of high quality and show the applicant against a white background looking directly into the camera.

 - Should not be more than six months old and must be 35−40 mm in width (standard passport photo).

 - The space between the eyes and the chin must be 14−17 mm.

 - If the applicant wears glasses the photograph must show the eyes clearly with no flash reflection off the glasses.

 - Retouched photographs are not permitted.
 Head coverings worn for religious purposes are permitted.

 - The applicant's name and date of birth and the name of the embassy should be written on the back of both photographs.